minvws/nl-kat-coordination/rfd/0004-deduplication.md

 organization.
 This might be a problem for certain usage of OpenKAT, so deduplication should be a setting that can be turned off.

+Usage of previous raw files can also only be used if they are not older than the requested interval in the requesting organization.

 ## Nonfunctional requirements

 The primary goal is currently to not run the same boefje again for a different